Aoife Nolan: Career

-From 2010-2, she worked at Durham University, having spent 2006-2010 at Queen's University, Belfast, where her work included leading a ground-breaking project on human rights and budgets.
+From 2010 to 2012, she worked at Durham University, having spent 2006–2010 at Queen's University, Belfast, where her work included leading a ground-breaking project on human rights and budgets.

 In 2007-8, Nolan was senior legal officer with the ESC Rights Litigation Programme of the Centre on Housing Rights and Evictions, and human rights adviser to the Working Group on Economic and Social Rights, where she engaged with the Northern Ireland Bill of Rights Forum.
 In 2008, she advised the International NGO Coalition for an Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (ESCR) in the context of the Optional Protocol negotiations.
 Nolan served on the Coordinating Committee of the ESCR-Net Case-Law Database, is a Council member of Child Rights International Network (CRIN) and was a founding trustee of Just Fair.

-Nolan was academic lead of the interdisciplinary Children and Childhood Network and hosted the Nottingham Summer School on Child Rights.
-She is the Director of the Human Rights Law Centre's Economic and Social Rights Unit.
-During 2015-2018, her work on rights and justice research priorities involved over 700 members from 22 different university centres.
+Nolan was Director and Co-Director of the University of Nottingham Human Rights Law Centre from 2019-2026, where she also founded and has led the Economic, Social and Environmental Rights Unit since 2013.
+She was academic lead of the interdisciplinary Children and Childhood Network and hosted the Nottingham Summer School on Child Rights.
+During 2015-2018, her work co-leading the UoN Rights and Justice Research Priority Area involved over 700 members from 22 different university centres.
 In July 2021, she was elected to the University of Nottingham Senate.
+She was re-elected in 2025.

 Nolan has taught at international centres such as Geneva Academy of International Humanitarian Law and Human Rights, the University of Groningen, Harvard, Oslo, Global Campus for Human Rights (Venice).
 She has held visiting positions at Fordham, Columbia, Washington, Stellenbosch, Cape Town, Queen's University Belfast, the Faculty of Law and Criminology at the Université Catholique de Louvain and Roma Tre University.
 She has previously been a visiting professorial Fellow at UNSW Law and a Hauser Senior Global Research Fellow at the Center for Human Rights and Global Justice at NYU School of Law.

 Nolan founded the Economic and Social Rights Academic Network UK-Ireland (ESRAN-UKI) and was a member of the Coordinating Committee of the Academic Network on the European Social Charter (ANESC-RACSE).

 Nolan is an academic expert at Doughty Street Chambers where she co-leads the Children's rights group.
 She is currently President of the Council of Europe's European Committee of Social Rights, having been a member since 2017 and vice-president in 2021-22.